Mohamed-Khaled-El-Sayed/README.md/README.md

  - M & M Uses HTML5 , CSS and BootStrap for the Front-End styles .
  - M & M Uses JavaScript and php for the Back-End functionality .
- > PHP : For uploading the image file .
+ > PHP : For uploading the image file to the server .

  > JavaScript : For filters codes .

 ## Requirements